Electrochemical gas sensor: Cross sensitivity

-For some gases such as ethylene oxide, cross sensitivity can be a problem because ethylene oxide requires a very active working electrode catalyst and high operating potential for its oxidation.
-Therefore, gases which are more easily oxidized such as alcohols and carbon monoxide will also give a response.
-Cross sensitivity problems can be eliminated though through the use of a chemical filter, for example filters that allows the target gas to pass through unimpeded, but which reacts with and removes common interferences.
+For some gases, such as ethylene oxide, cross-sensitivity can be a problem because ethylene oxide requires a very active working electrode catalyst and high operating potential for its oxidation.
+Therefore, gases that are more easily oxidized, such as alcohols and carbon monoxide will also give a response.
+Cross-sensitivity problems can be eliminated through the use of a chemical filter, for example, filters that allow the target gas to pass through unimpeded but which reacts with and removes common interferences.

 While electrochemical sensors offer many advantages, they are not suitable for every gas.
-Since the detection mechanism involves the oxidation or reduction of the gas, electrochemical sensors are usually only suitable for gases which are electrochemically active, though it is possible to detect electrochemically inert gases indirectly if the gas interacts with another species in the sensor that then produces a response.
+Since the detection mechanism involves the oxidation or reduction of the gas, electrochemical sensors are usually only suitable for electrochemically active gases, though it is possible to detect electrochemically inert gases indirectly if the gas interacts with another species in the sensor that then produces a response.
 Sensors for carbon dioxide are an example of this approach and they have been commercially available for several years.

-Cross sensitivity of electronic chemical sensors may also be utilized to design chemical sensor arrays, which utilize a variety of specific sensors that are cross-reactive for fingerprint detection of target gases in complex mixtures.
+Cross-sensitivity of electronic chemical sensors may also be utilized to design chemical sensor arrays, which utilize a variety of specific sensors that are cross-reactive for fingerprint detection of target gases in complex mixtures.